 Similarly with accountants who do not provide the services they were supposed to be providing, either in respect of filing/paying tax returns or preparing/filing returns at Companies House.
 If they are properly supervised and reports sought on a sufficiently regular basis, this may be sufficient for the court to accept that a director performed his function of diligence sufficiently well in this respect.
 However, if a director just “leaves them to it” and blames the accountants when the house of cards topples, his/her failure to communicate and oversee the accountants’ role will be criticised and may lead to a finding of unfitness and/or personal liability.

 Francis Wilks & Jones is the county’s leading firm of director disqualification solicitors.
 We are genuine experts in what we do with a combined experience of over 75 years in director disqualification claims.
+We also have a brilliant Tax dispute team.
 Contact one of our friendly expert director disqualification solicitors now for your consultation.